Logo

 Special keys are no longer required, where they once were something that needed to be set up specially for Canadian Payroll in a “Manage MultiCompanies” link on CustomerSource.
 Those who have used GP for a while may recognize the window below.

 I am writing this post in the context of GP 18.x because no other versions are supported any longer.
-That means if you are on an older version of GP and still using Canadian Payroll, you are not using current tax tables/rates and should be upgrading (or moving to an external payroll provider).
+That means if it is an older version of GP and still using Canadian Payroll, it will not be using current tax tables/rates and it should be upgrading (or moving to an external payroll provider).

-Now, all that being said, in a newly created Dynamics GP company, even with Canadian Payroll installed, the “Payroll - Canada” menus do not appear in the HR & Payroll navigation pane until you start to configure the Canadian Payroll Control window.
-Here is what the HR & Payroll nav pane looks like: US payroll items only (& possibly Human Resources if that is installed like it is in my test environment).
+Now, all that being said, in a newly created Dynamics GP company, even with Canadian Payroll installed, the "Payroll - Canada" menus do not appear in the HR & Payroll navigation pane until someone starts to configure the Canadian Payroll Control window.
+Here is what the HR & Payroll navigation pane looks like: US payroll items only (& possibly Human Resources if that is installed like it is in my test environment).

 This is the first thing someone needs to do in a new company that requires Canadian Payroll to be configured.
 In the nav pane, there is no entry for Canadian Payroll, so to enable the module, go to the Microsoft Dynamics GP menu > Tools > Setup > Payroll - Canada > Control.

-There are 2 required fields (plus a drop down list that is required) but only one of the fields is empty when this is first opened (Next Cheque Number).
-For the registration key, it does not seem to matter, it seems like the window just needs to be opened to initialize the module and you’re good to go.
-In my case, it’s a test database so I am not completing some of the other things I would ordinarily configure here for now.
+There are 2 required fields (plus a drop-down list that is required) but only one of the fields is empty when this is first opened (Next Cheque Number).
+For the registration key, it does not seem to matter, it seems like the window just needs to be opened to initialize the module.
+In my case, it's a test database so I am not completing some of the other things I would ordinarily configure here for now.
 I will revisit other fields in this window some other day!

 Task #2 - create “CPY” source document type